fr-ser/grafana-sqlite-datasource/README.md

 To allow unsigned plugins, see the [Grafana Configuration Documentation here](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins).

-### Installing the Plugin on an Existing Grafana with the CLI
+### ~~Installing the Plugin on an Existing Grafana with the CLI (not released yet)~~

-Grafana comes with a command line tool that can be used to install plugins.
+~~Grafana comes with a command line tool that can be used to install plugins.~~

-1. Run this command: `grafana-cli plugins install frser-sqlite-datasource`
+1. ~~Run this command: `grafana-cli plugins install frser-sqlite-datasource`~~
-2. Restart the Grafana server.
+2. ~~Restart the Grafana server.~~
-3. Login in with a user that has admin rights.
-This is needed to create datasources.
+3. ~~Login in with a user that has admin rights.
+This is needed to create datasources.~~
-4. To make sure the plugin was installed, check the list of installed datasources.
+4. ~~To make sure the plugin was installed, check the list of installed datasources.
 Click the Plugins item in the main menu.
-Both core datasources and installed datasources will appear.
+Both core datasources and installed datasources will appear.~~

 ### Installing the Plugin Manually on an Existing Grafana